bradshawsguide/website/content/01-stations/1419-ringwood/station.md

 - routes/london-to-southampton-dorchester-and-weymouth
 - routes/ringwood-to-christchurch
 ----
-meta: A telegraph station.
+notes: A telegraph station.

 On the borders of the New Forest.

-Hotel.--
+Hotel
 : White Hart.

-Market Day.--
+Market Day
 : Wednesday.

-Fairs.--
+Fairs
 : July 10th and December 11th.
 ----
 text: The town is situated on the Avon, on the borders of the New Forest, and forms the junction of a short line, about seven miles in length.